waffle-iron/Tergiverse/README.md

 * __Stage 5 :__ 1 to 2 Month Time Window

  * ***NOTE THAT THIS PROJECT IS A LONG TERM GOAL AND WILL BE EDITED UNTIL IT IS IN THE BEST CONDITION TO BE RELEASED***

+ ---

+ * __Files Contained within this Project__
+ * Game Engine contains files that are used for the backend piece movement, board creation, and game mechanics
+ * GUI Files contains the files used to display the board and game pieces
+ * Error Files contains common error methods and response codes

 ## Contact Information